 The ability to use generative AI is not only allowed but even encouraged.
 However, you should, at all times, be fully aware of the ethical and deontological implications.
-This for instance means that you should mention it's use when, where and how you used it, with reference to the tool (e.g., ChatGPT) and the exact prompt(s).
+This for instance means that you should mention its use, meaning when, where and how you employed such tools, with reference to the tool itself (e.g., ChatGPT, Gemini, DeepSeek, or any of the 200+ models out there, see https://lmarena.ai/) and include the exact text of the prompts.